Your cart

 What Is Myrcene?

 If you love that classic rich, musky, earthy scent of cannabis, you have the terpene myrcene to thank.
 Besides cannabis, you’ll find it in all sorts of unexpected places, including many foods and beverages, perfumes and cosmetics, and soaps and detergents.
-In the cannabis world, it’s often known as “the mother of all terpenes” for its ability to help other terpenes and even cannabinoids synergize their effects for greater impact.
+In the cannabis world, it’s often known as “the mother of all terpenes” for its ability to work with other terpenes and cannabinoids.

 What makes myrcene’s scent so compelling?
 Something about it toes the line between bewitching and … well, pungent and dank.
 For those who love ambiguity in their aromas, there’s simply nothing that compares.
 With its bold and empowering qualities, it’s a major reason why you’ll find it in many of our products.